szabogabriel/Tutorials/Docker/Apache_reverse_proxy_with_content_rewrite.md

 `echo "asdfasdfasdfasdfasdf" > req.dat`

-And we also need a HTTP server to send the data to and receive it from.
+And we also need an HTTP server to send the data to and receive the response from.
 So I wrote a simple test server using Java's built in webserver which logs the received body (if any) and answers with a 'Hello, world'.

 ``` java
 package com.ibm.sk.ustidnrvergabe.test;